Fuma Kikuchi

-Fuma Kikuchi (菊池 風磨, Kikuchi Fūma) is a Japanese singer, actor and performer and is a member of Sexy Zone.
+Fuma Kikuchi (菊池 風磨, Kikuchi Fūma) is a Japanese singer, actor and performer and is a member of timelesz (formerly known as Sexy Zone).

 Career

 In 2008, B.I.Shadow was formed as a Johnny's Jr. group.
 At that time the members were: Kento Nakajima, Fuma Kikuchi, and Misaki Takahata.
 During that year, they acted in the television drama Scrap Teacher.

-On September 29, 2011, it was announced that a new five-member group called Sexy Zone would be formed and become a special supporter of "FIVB World Cup Volleyball 2011”.
+On September 29, 2011, it was announced that a new five-member group called Sexy Zone would be formed and become a special supporter of "FIVB World Cup Volleyball 2011".
 Kikuchi was part of the group.

+In April 2024, Kikuchi reported the opening of a personal fan club, with special benefits for early registrants, and a fan club member-exclusive event in Autumn.
+It was also reported that Kikuchi had established an agent contract with the agency.

+Kikuchi was appointed brand ambassador for Domino's Japan in September 2024.
+In November 2025, he was appointed as brand ambassador for Koizumi Seiki's Koizumi Beauty.